imoneo/ytxd/README.md

 # download audio score of video to current working directory
 $ ytxd audio <video-url>

-# download video or audio to selected path with selected extansion, path can be relative
+# download video or audio to path with given extansion and filename, path can be relative
 $ ytxd video -o Videos/clip.mkv <video-url>

 # download best quality avaiable